vegarwe/gratis/README.md

 # gratis

-This is a fork of the [repaper/gratis]((https://github.com/repaper/gratis) repository that has been modified and tested to work with the [2.7" ePaper display module](http://www.embeddedartists.com/products/displays/lcd_27_epaper.php) from Embedded Artists.
+This is a fork of the [repaper/gratis](https://github.com/repaper/gratis) repository that has been modified and tested to work with the [2.7" ePaper display module](http://www.embeddedartists.com/products/displays/lcd_27_epaper.php) from Embedded Artists.

 The following changes have been made:

 1. Removed TI LaunchPad and BeagleBone support as it could not be verified
 2. Changed examples to default to the 2.7" display size
 3. Removed images for the 1.44" and 2.0" displays
-4. Updated comments to reflect that the COG v2 is used
+4. Updated documentation to reflect that the COG v2 is used
 5. Removed examples that were not applicable
 6. Replaced the S5813A temperature library with a LM75 library for the Arduino
 7. Modified the flash driver to handle the Winbond W25Q32 that is mounted